-Our proposed framework has been evaluated by extensive experiments.
-The proposed model is firstly applied for supervised segmentation, in which the segmentation network with a set of images with labeled masks.
-The loss function, in this case, comprises the proposed ReLU Jacobian regularization and the pixel-wise segmentation loss, such as the Dice score.
-As expected, our proposed network can output segmentation results with the prescribed topological guarantee.
-In this paper, the simply-connected and doubly connected object segmentation models are evaluated on the KiTS21\cite{heller2021state} and ACDC\cite{bernard2018deep} dataset, respectively.
-Besides, to extend the model to segment more general multiply-connected objects, the Fill First, Dig Second(FFDS) strategy is designed.
+We conduct extensive experiments to evaluate the performance of our proposed framework.
+The proposed model is first applied for supervised segmentation, which involves training the segmentation network with a set of images with labeled masks.
+The loss function includes the proposed ReLU Jacobian regularization and a pixel-wise segmentation loss, such as the Dice loss.
+Our proposed network successfully produces segmentation results with the prescribed topological constraint.
+We evaluate the performance of the model on the KiTS21\cite{heller2021state} and ACDC\cite{bernard2018deep} dataset for simply-connected and doubly-connected object segmentation, respectively.
+To segment more general multiply-connected objects, we design the Fill First, Dig Second(FFDS) strategy.
 To further improve the segmentation accuracy, we propose a multi-level TPSN architecture that predicts the segmentation mask from a coarse-to-fine fashion.
-In addition, our proposed model is applied for unsupervised segmentation.
-The Dice score is replaced by the segmentation term adopted from the Chan-Vese segmentation model\cite{chan2001active} in the loss function.
-Our experiments show encouraging results using the proposed unsupervised segmentation network.
-Last but not least, our proposed framework is also tested on BTCV\cite{btcv2015} dataset from MICCAI 2015 challenge for the segmentation of multiple objects.
-Experimental results are also promising.
+We also test our proposed model for unsupervised segmentation using an unsupervised segmentation loss in the model.
+Our proposed framework is evaluated on the BTCV\cite{btcv2015} dataset extracted from MICCAI 2015 challenge, and experimental results are also promising.
 From the experiments on the corrupted images, our model is robust under extreme cases where very noisy images are considered, with the help of the Beltrami adjustment module.

 To summarize, the contributions of this work are as follows: \begin{itemize} \item We proposed a segmentation framework called Topology-Preserving Segmentation Network (TPSN), which learns to segment an input image by deforming the template mask to enclose the region of interest while preserving topology. \item We propose a methodology for topology-preserving segmentation that combines the ReLU-Jacobian regularizer and the Beltrami adjustment module.
 The ReLU-Jacobian regularizer promotes bijectivity and the Beltrami adjustment module guarantees bijectivity even in extreme and noisy cases.
 This approach results in topology-preserving segmentation masks \item Our proposed network can be trained in an unsupervised manner using the Mumford-Shah model's fidelity term, which distinguishes the foreground and background based on image intensities, eliminating the need for labeled training data. \end{itemize}